 Notice that some black dots on the beach at the bottom on this pictures are harbor seals.

-There were many groups of gulls here and there while our cruise ship was cruising from Ketchikan harbor
+There were many groups of gulls here and there while our tour cruise boat was cruising from Ketchikan harbor

 towards Misty Fjord National Monument.